JCC bomb threats: Teen suspect arrested in Israel

 Rampant threats in US

 In the US alone, more than 100 bomb threats have been made this year against Jewish community centers and schools.
-Those threats were spread across 33 states.
+The threats were spread across 33 states and most came as part of five waves.

+Though none of the threats was carried out, the calls and emails prompted evacuations and anxiety for many of the targets.
+Several instances of vandalism of Jewish cemeteries, though unrelated, heightened fears of anti-Semitism.

+The incidents reached such a critical mass that President Donald Trump addressed the matter several weeks ago in his first speech to Congress.

+"Recent threats targeting Jewish Community Centers and vandalism of Jewish cemeteries ... remind us that while we may be a nation divided on policies, we are a country that stands united in condemning hate and evil in all its forms," Trump said.

-A New York police official said earlier this month he believes most of the bomb threats were made by one person using technology to disguise his voice to sound like a woman's; the other attacks were likely made by copycats.
+Most of the bomb threats were believed to have been made by one person using technology to disguise his voice to sound like a woman's, while the other threats likely were made by copycats, a New York police official said earlier this month.

+The calls were "unprecedented" for their methodical approach and sophistication, said Paul Goldenberg, who advises Jewish organizations on security as national director of the Secure Community Network.

 Previous suspect arrested